-(2013)(2015)Avian species richness increased with secondary forest age and reached primary forest levels in approximately 50 years, in line with tree species richness (P. A. Martin et al., 2013).
-In contrast, Dunn (2004a) in reviewing the recovery of faunal communities during tropical forest regeneration, found avian species richness recovered over a shorter time period of 20 years.
-The wider range of site conditions and greater sample size of our study (45 compared to 22 secondary forest sites) mean it is likely to give a more robust representation of this relationship.
+Our results show that total bird species richness increases with age in secondary tropical forests, reaching levels equivalent to primary forest within 50 years.
+In contrast to our findings Dunn (2004a) found that bird species richness recovered within 20 years.
+The wider range of site conditions and greater sample size of our study (45 compared to 22 secondary forest sites) mean it is likely to give a more robust representation of this relationship than that off Dunn (2004a).
+Our results are similar to those of Martin et al. (2013) who found that tree species richness in secondary forests recovering from agricultural clearance recovers within approximately 50 years.
+This trend of increasing species richness appears to be general, with Newbold et al. (2015) demonstrating species richness increases from early- through mid-stage communities to peak in late-stage and primary vegetation.

-Changes in community composition with age were the result of species turnover and replacement of species from the early successional community, a pattern consistent with that of site-level studies of regenerating forest (Blankespoor, 1991; Serong and Lill, 2012).
-Changes in avian communities and accumulation of forest specialists probably reflect changes in vegetation structure, in terms of floristic composition and horizontal and vertical complexity, leading to increased habitat suitability for forest species (MacArthur and MacArthur, 1961; Sodhi et al., 2005; Terborgh, 1985).
-(Philip A Martin et al., 2013; Poorter et al., 2016)The greatest increase in the proportion of forest specialists relative to primary forest occurred in the first 30 years after disturbance, in line with the rates of increase in tree species richness and biomass demonstrated in a meta-analysis by Martin et al. (P. A. Martin et al., 2013).
-The predicted response beyond 40 years should be treated with caution due to the paucity of data, but suggests that the proportion of specialists did not reach equivalence with primary forest over the period of a century, which is in agreement with other reviews (J Barlow et al., 2007; Bowen et al., 2007).
-This suggests that preservation of primary forest is important for the conservation of forest specialists.
+Our study indicated that species richness of forest specialist bird species recovered more slowly than total richness, failing to recover within 100 years.
+This is probably reflective of changes in vegetation structure, composition and complexity leading to increased suitability for forest species.
+(MacArthur and MacArthur, 1961; Sodhi et al., 2005; Terborgh, 1985).
+Given that tree community composition and forest structure can take >100 and between 60-150 years (Philip A Martin et al., 2013; Poorter et al., 2016) to recover in tropical secondary forests respectively it is perhaps unsurprising that bird forest specialists require similar amount of time to recolonize secondary forests.
+Our finding is similar to that of previous narrative reviews (J Barlow et al., 2007; Bowen et al., 2007) suggesting that preservation of primary forest is important for the conservation of forest specialists.

 Previous qualitative reviews have suggested that land use history and landscape factors influence the recovery of faunal communities (Bowen et al., 2007; Chazdon et al., 2009), but our results did not support such relationships.
 The floristic and structural recovery of vegetation has been found to differ depending on land use history in terms of disturbance duration, intensity and type, which particularly impacts the state of the seed bank and soil fertility (Guariguata and Ostertag, 2001; Kammesheidt, 2002).
 For example, Borges and Stouffer (1999) found that a small change in disturbance regime resulted in distinct floral and avian communities.
 Details of disturbance history beyond broad classifications were largely absent from the publications we accessed, which could explain the disparity and highlights the need for improved metadata collection.
-Forest specialists refrain from travelling through open or intensively used areas (Laurance and Gomez, 2005; Stouffer et al., 2006) to avoid risks posed by open and edge habitats where abiotic and biotic conditions differ (Aben et al., 2012; Laurance et al., 2004).
-However, the proportion of forest specialists in secondary forest relative to primary forest was not related to whether the secondary forest was continuous or discontinuous with primary forest.
+Forest specialists refrain from travelling through open or intensively used areas (Laurance and Gomez, 2005; Stouffer et al., 2006) to avoid risks posed by open and edge habitats where abiotic and biotic conditions differ (Aben et al., 2012; Laurance et al., 2004), suggesting these species might be absent from isolated secondary forest patches.
+We found that whether secondary forest was continuous or discontinuous with primary forest had no influence on species richness.
 A better measure of isolation might have been the distance to primary forest as some bird species are vagile and can disperse over gaps (Lees and Peres, 2009), but the relevant data were not available.